Review 727: Lee

 shots of Lee are with tears in her eyes as she witnesses the horror of

 the war and its impact on people.
-So much of what was happening during
+She did what she could to capture the chaos caused by the war.
+Whilst the men were sent off to war and So much of what was happening during

 WWII was covered up and Lee wanted to communicate what was happening: